 Ultimately, though, it always comes back to sound quality.
 Yes, wirelessness is a big convenience - but we can’t imagine persevering with a pair of true wireless in-ears if the sound they make doesn’t satisfy.

 No matter the scenario in which you wear your true wireless earbuds — during a commute, during a workout, during the working day — we’ve explained what’s what to help you select the true wireless in-ears that are perfect for you.

 Best true wireless earphones: how we tested

 As we said, it always comes back to sound quality - and that’s a pretty subjective thing.
 If you like it punishingly bassy, or flat and undynamic, well… it’s not for us to tell you that you’re wrong.
 Not overtly, anyway.
 But in any case, it’s sound - frequency response, tonality, bass control, soundstaging, separation and so on - we give most significant weighting to.

 Battery life - actual battery life, rather than that claimed by the manufacturer - is a vital consideration too.
 And not only the battery in the headphones themselves.
 Each and every pair of headphones in this list comes with a charging case that stores some additional power.
-And most of these pairs quote a ‘quick charge’ time - that’s how quickly you can get some worthwhile power back into an exhausted pair of headphones.
-Only Bang & Olufsen and Sennheiser don’t make much of deal about this figure.

 We’ve also gone to lengths to test the robustness of the wireless connection - because although some true wireless headphones are quick to pair with your phone and then sound good with music, they can lose their link with your player quite easily if it’s in a bag or a pocket.
 Which, we’re sure you’ll agree, rather defeats the whole ‘wireless’ point.